juanjoneri/SURP-2018/Bayesian-Poker/instructions.md

 `o` indicates that the variable is observed

-\* The current version of BPP recognizes 25 types of hand, subdividing busted hands into busted-low (8 high or lower), busted-medium (9, 10 or J high), busted-queen, busted-king and busted-ace, representing each paired hand separately, and with the 7 other hand types.
-We name this categories 0 to 24 in increasing order of strength.
+\* We opted for a modest additional refinement, moving from 9 hand types to 17 types, subdividing the busted hands into busted-low (9 high or lower), busted-medium (10 or J high), busted-queen, busted-king and busted-ace; we subdivided pairs likewise.
+We name this categories 0 to 16 in increasing order of strength.

 ## Learning